Francis Coquelin

-Francis Joseph Coquelin ([fʁɑ̃sis kɔklɛ̃]; born 13 May 1991) is a French professional footballer who plays as a defensive midfielder for Spanish club Villarreal.
-He has also featured for Valencia, Arsenal, Lorient, SC Freiburg and Charlton Athletic in his career.
+Francis Joseph Coquelin ([fʁɑ̃sis kɔklɛ̃]; born 13 May 1991) is a French professional footballer who plays as a defensive midfielder for Ligue 1 club Nantes.
+He has also featured for Valencia, Arsenal, Lorient, SC Freiburg, Charlton Athletic and Villarreal in his career.

 Club career

-Coquelin was born in Laval, Mayenne from parents originating from Réunion.
+Coquelin was born in Laval, Mayenne from parents originating from Réunion and has Malagasy roots.
 He began his career playing for AS Bourny Laval before departing in 2005 for the biggest club in the commune, Stade Lavallois.
 Coquelin spent three years at the club before being spotted by renowned Arsenal scout Gilles Grimandi, while on international duty, playing in a 2008 UEFA European Under-17 Championship elite round qualification match against Israel.

 Arsenal

 Early career

 On 22 July 2008, Coquelin joined Arsenal from Stade Lavallois following a successful trial with the club.
 Although he suffered a thigh injury which cut the trial short, Coquelin impressed and was subsequently offered a deal to stay in North London.

 Coquelin played for the first team in Arsenal's pre-season matches against Barnet and Szombathelyi Haladás in the summer of 2008, and made his competitive first team debut for Arsenal in a 6–0 win over Sheffield United on 23 September 2008, coming on as a substitute for Fran Mérida to play at right back.
 Coquelin scored his first goal in an Arsenal shirt in a reserve match against Stoke City on 6 October 2008, shooting powerfully in from the edge of the box with his weaker left foot.

 He was a regular for Arsenal's reserves during the 2009–10 season, playing 12 times and scoring twice.
 On 22 September 2009, he made his first start for the first team against West Bromwich Albion in the League Cup third round, playing 58 minutes before he was replaced by Mark Randall.
 He featured again in the League Cup, this time as a second-half substitute for Fran Mérida in the 2–1 victory against Liverpool.
 Coquelin made a disappointing first FA Cup start in a 3–1 loss to Stoke City.
 Playing in an unfamiliar right-back position, he was substituted in the second half for Aaron Ramsey.